wraithan/ioninja/src/posts/build-scripts-rust-1.md

 include!(concat!(env!("OUT_DIR"), "/tests.rs"));
 ```

 Then I ran `cargo test` and sure enough it created tests for each of the specs!
 Next part took a little thinking.
 I started to write out my test logic directly into my `build.rs` but that was tedious because it was in a string so I didn't have syntax highlighting, among other troubles.
 Also, I had considered reading in the contents of the specs in the `build.rs` then just injecting them as strings into the test.
-I decided took a little bit of time and rethought things and decided that instead of doing a bunch of work in `build.rs` I'll just have it call a function with the filename in the test!
+I decided took a little bit of time and rethought things and decided that instead of doing a bunch of work in `build.rs` I'll just have it call a function with the file name in the test!

 Next (and final) iteration of `build.rs` looks likes this: